Contrary to popular belief, terrariums don’t require complex methods or materials to create captivating results.

 You never want your substrate to look wet.

 Then seal up your terrarium and give yourself a pat on the back – hurrah!

 Easy Terrarium Care

-- Mould – One (super common) problem with fresh terrariums is a mold outbreak.
+- Mold – One (super common) problem with new terrariums is a mold outbreak.
 Don’t panic if this happens!
-You can counter this and turn your terrarium bioactive by adding a springtail colony – tiny detritivorous insects that feed off mold – handy right?
+You can counter this and turn your terrarium bioactive by adding a springtail colony – tiny detritivorous insects that feed off mold – handy, right?

 👉 Check out my terrarium care commandments for more details!